deanwampler/SeductionsOfScalaTutorial/tutorial-exercises/README.md

 Of course, other solutions are often possible.

-To run an exercise, e.g., the first one,
+To run an exercise, e.g., the first one, use the following `bash` command, where `$PWD` prints the current working directory.

+    scala -cp $PWD ex1-classes.scala

+On Windows, use this variant.

-    scala -cp . ex1-classes.scala
+    scala -cp %cd% ex1-classes.scala

+(Note that using `.` instead to represent the current directory doesn't appear to work reliably, unfortunately.
+However, you might try and see...)

 If you get an error that `CheapTests` can't be found, then compile the "cheap tests" library:

-    scalac -cp . cheap-tests.scala
+    scalac -cp $PWD cheap-tests.scala

-If you are on a *nix system with `make` and `bash`, you can build this code and test it by invoking `make` with no arguments.
+If you are on a *nix system with `make` and `bash`, you can use `make` to build (and test) this code, instead.
+Invoke `make` with no arguments.

 I welcome feedback on the tutorial and on these exercises!